 - In some cases, corticosteroids may be necessary for the itching and inflammation.

 - Immunotherapy, based on the results of allergy testing, may be needed.
 This therapy can be given orally or as a shot.
-There is an 85 to 90% rate of success in improving allergy symptoms.
-Typically it will take 3 to 6 months to start seeing some benefits and 12 to 24 months before full benefits are noted.
-The optimal duration of therapy is still being determined and is unique to each pet.
+There is an 80% rate of success in improving allergy symptoms and reducing the need for other allergy control medications.

 - Supplements, such as fish oil, can be beneficial but will likely not cure the condition.
 However, it can help lessen inflammation in the skin and decrease itching.